pemami4911/V-RAVE/index.md

 of the safety and convenience features that they will come with.

 ### Demos
+Each demo consists of segments of "manual mode" driving, where the user has a physical steering wheel and accelerator/brakes and is controlling the vehicle, and an "autonomous mode" where the vehicle drives itself.

-Collision Avoidance
+#### Collision Avoidance

 <a href="https://youtu.be/_ogoTW2wlFU" target="_blank"><img src="https://i.ytimg.com/vi/_ogoTW2wlFU/hqdefault.jpg"
 alt="VRAVE: Collision Avoidance" width="480" height="360" border="10" /></a>

-Adaptive Cruise Control
+#### Adaptive Cruise Control

 <a href="https://youtu.be/8s4cNmBEWtQ" target="_blank"><img src="https://i.ytimg.com/vi/8s4cNmBEWtQ/hqdefault.jpg"
 alt="VRAVE: Adaptive Cruise Control" width="480" height="360" border="10" /></a>

-Inclement Weather
+#### Inclement Weather

 <a href="https://youtu.be/wbIzuXSWszI" target="_blank"><img src="https://i.ytimg.com/vi/wbIzuXSWszI/hqdefault.jpg"
 alt="VRAVE: Inclement Weather" width="480" height="360" border="10" /></a>